Sunday, March 21, 2021

 Helping our patient to move from self as content to self as context

-In Acceptance Commitment Therapy ACT, one of the. hardest thing to explain to patients is the idea around “self as context” vs “self as content”.
+In Acceptance Commitment Therapy ACT, one of the. hardest thing to explain to patients is the idea and concept around “self as context” vs “self as content”.

-It comes down to how one identify oneself in a “zoomed in” or “zoomed out” state of mind.
+One can view is as how one identifies oneself in a “zoomed in” or “zoomed out” perspective.

-When one “zoom into” how one identifies oneself, it may sound like this.
+When one “zooms into” how one identifies oneself, it may sound like this.
 I am a male Asian.

 When we zoom out a bit more, I am male.

 A bit more, I am a human and a citizen of the world.

 A bit more, I am the “awareness” that observes my thoughts and feelings.
 I am the “observing self”.